mbakker7/ttim/README.md

 ## Documentation

-* The manual is available from the docs directory.
+* * The manual is available from the docs directory or can be viewed [here](https://github.com/mbakker7/ttim/blob/master/docs/timml.pdf).
+Once you click on this link, you can click on the [Raw] button to download the pdf file.
 * Example Notebooks are available from the git repository.